7 Ways You Can Help After a Natural Disaster

 It’s not your imagination: Natural disasters have been increasing in frequency and intensity over the last 50 years, and especially over the past two decades.
 In 2021 alone, the Emergency Event Database recorded 432 natural disasters worldwide, ranging from tornadoes and hurricanes to floods, earthquakes, wildfires and other extreme weather events.
 They caused 10,492 deaths, affected 101.8 million people and caused approximately $252.1 billion in economic loss.
 And thanks to climate change and higher global surface temperatures, those numbers will continue to rise, according to scientists.

-If you’re trying to figure out how to help with natural disasters, such as the recent hurricane in Florida, you’re in the right place.
+If you’re trying to figure out how to help with natural disasters, you’re in the right place.
 The survivors of these natural disasters need aid—and fast—but it’s difficult to know what will make the biggest impact.
 This guide will help you get the necessary resources to the right people quickly and easily, as well as help you prepare for a potential emergency, especially if you live in a state prone to natural disasters.

 Donate to trusted disaster relief organizations